revloc02/dndMarkdown/colver-5e-homebrew.md

 * ***Revelation:***
 If you feel stuck at one point in the adventure, you can spend a hero point and petition the DM for a hint about what to do next.
 If the DM feels that there is no information to be gained, the Inspiration point is not spent.
 * ***Stunt (2 Inspiration):***
 Player may modify an action by declaring that action a Stunt.
 Must be declared before the attempt is made, and the inspiration is spent regardless of if the attempt succeeds or not.
-For example, sprinting an extra 10 feet in a direction, extending the range of a spell a small amount, or specifically targeting an enemies weak point, etc. If used as part of an Attack action, if the attack hits, in addition to the normal effects, you may also cause an additional effect, such as blinding, deafening, moving a creature up to 5 feet in a direction, knocking a creature prone, disarming, or more.
+For example, sprinting an extra 10 feet in a direction, extending the range of a spell a small amount, or specifically targeting an enemies weak point, etc. If used as part of an Attack action, if the attack hits, in addition to the normal effects, you may also cause an additional effect, such as blinding, deafening, moving a creature up to 5 feet in a direction, knocking a creature prone, disarming, cleaving, or more.
 Only one additional effect may be applied per Stunt, but multiple Stunts may be applied to a single action.
 Final effects, including duration of status conditions, are at the DM's discretion.
-If the stunt turns out to be a particularly spectacular success (because of dice rolls) the DM may choose refund one Inspiration point.
+If the stunt turns out to be a particularly spectacular success (because of favorable dice rolls) the DM may choose refund one Inspiration point.
 * ***Cheat Death (4 Inspiration):***
 How this plays out is up to the DM, but generally the character is left alive, with 1 hit point, Unconscious, but stable.
 For example, a character is about to be slain by a critical hit from an arrow.
 If the character spends 2 Inspiration points, the DM decides that the arrow pierced the character’s holy symbol, reducing the damage enough to prevent him from being killed, and that he made his stabilization roll at the end of his turn.
 The character can spend Inspiration points in this way to prevent the death of a familiar, animal companion, eidolon, or special mount, but not another character or NPC.
 * **Special (Inspiration costs varies):**